gggeek/phplot/doc/README.md

 ---------------------------------------------------------

 Second, in the same directory, the image file producing PHP script file.
-Depending on where you installed phplot.php, you may need to specify a path in the 'require' line below.
+Depending on how you installed phplot.php, you may need to specify a different 'require' line below.

 ------------ simpleplot.php -----------------------------

     <?php
-    require 'phplot.php';
+    require 'vendor/autoload.php';
-    $plot = new phplot();
+    $plot = new Phplot\Phplot\phplot();
     $data = array(array('', 0, 0), array('', 1, 9));
     $plot->SetDataValues($data);
     $plot->SetDataType('data-data');